Bay of Islands

 In the heart of Whangarei - a city with 100 beaches - is an attractive shopping mall dotted with creative copper sculptures that tell the local history.
 Whangarei’s Tuatara Design Store showcases authentic Maori art, Taonga (traditional treasures), New Zealand art and souvenirs.
 At the town basin Burning Issues Gallery has an onsite glass blower Keith Grinter, and nearby watch Steve Haywood Master Jeweller create stunning handcrafted designs.
 The Bach is Northland’s largest Artisan's gallery with 100% locally made arts and crafts.
 Purchase a handcrafted bone or pounamu (greenstone) piece of jewellery at The Quarry Arts Centre, or enjoy their range of other arts and crafts including wood, pottery, leather and textiles.

-The Whangarei Growers Market is held every Saturday, and The Artisan’s Fair (which runs from October through to April) is filled to the brim with colourful arts, crafts, music and food.
+The Whangarei Growers Market is held every Saturday, and The Artisan’s Market (which runs from October through to April) is filled to the brim with colourful arts, crafts, music and food.
 Just over an hour north of Auckland, the Mangawhai Beach & Country Market is held every Sunday (during summer), and the Waipu Saturday Market on the first Saturday of every month.

 Further north on the East Coast is The Gallery & Café at Helena Bay, stocked with a large selection of paintings, wooden art, handmade furniture, jewellery and ceramics - definitely worth the detour off the Twin Coast Discovery Highway at Whakapara.